- Monday 20 June 2022, 9.30am-1.30pm (half-day via Zoom) – PLACES AVAILABLE

 - Apply learning to real-life advocacy scenarios;

 - Refine the practical skills needed to use the law as an advocacy tool;

 - Evaluate individual progress and identify any remaining learning needs.

-Facilitated by Karolina Kozlowicz, Article 39’s Programme Manager (Advocacy Services).
+Facilitated by Karolina Kozlowicz, Article 39’s Head of Advocacy Support..
 With a background in law and human rights, Karolina has worked with and for children and young people for over 10 years.